procedural-audio/dsp-book/readme.md

-# DSP Notes
+# DSP Book

-Herein lies notes and resources on various DSP algorithms.
+Herein lies the prototype book on DSP algorithms.
+I'll fill this out as I learn about them.

+### Ideas
+ - Have a chapter on each major kind of algorithm
+ - Program a version of each algorithm using the metasampler DSP language, faust, or rust
+ - Theme the book like my website
+ - Distribute a version on Amazon